bpype/blender-studio-pipeline/docs/addons/cloudrig/rig-ui.md

 - Custom Properties: If enabled, resets custom properties of bones to their default values.

 #### UI Edit Mode
-This option is aimed at riggers; It is only available on Metarigs, and only with the add-on installed.
+This option is aimed at riggers; It is only available on Metarigs, and only with CloudRig installed.
 It allows the rigger to create their own interface for custom properties, or in fact any properties, nested into panels, labels, and rows.
 To learn how to use this feature, see the [Properties UI](properties-ui) page.

 #### IK/FK Switch
 If your rig containts any IK/FK components, their IK/FK switch properties will appear here.